#AskGraydon: Is there a way to heal sun damage after the fact?

 Before we continue on, I just want to take a quick moment to mention that the World Health Organization (WHO) recommends that 5–15 minutes of sun exposure on the hands, face and arms two to three times a week during the summer is all we need to keep our vitamin D levels high!(3)

 Now, back to it.
 You’ve far exceeded the recommended amount of sun exposure and you’re left with a sunburn.
-How do you heal that damage?

-How to help heal sun damage
+How to help soothe sun damage

-1. Hydrate your body: Spending hours under the hot sun likely caused more than just a sunburn.
+Spending hours under the hot sun likely caused more than just a sunburn.
 Chances are, your body is also dehydrated.
 In addition, sunburns dry out the skin so it’s important that you replenish your fluids and hydrate your skin from the inside out.